Contrast-Security-OSS/docs/content/user/ui/settings/Roles.md

 -->

 ## System Roles
-Contrast offers system roles for Enterprise on Premise (EOP) customers responsible for administrating and managing the Contrast UI.
+Contrast offers system roles for Enterprise on Premises (EOP) customers responsible for administrating and managing the Contrast UI.
 There are three system roles:

 | Role                 | Description                                                                                                                                                                                                                                                          |
 |----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|